NETNODEAG/drupal-9-starter/README_STARTER.md

 This only works it you have the following setup on your local machinge:
 - You need "brew" on your machine (Install instruction https://brew.sh/)
+- Installed task (brew install go-task)
-- Installed lando (brew install --cask lando) Info:
+- Installed lando (brew install --cask lando)
 - Installed global composer (brew install composer)
 - Installed php 8.1 on you local machine (brew install php@8.1)